-I am Rachel Atmadja, a Product Designer with roots in architectural design—I craft meaningful experiences that remind us of our humanity.
+I am Rachel Atmadja, a Service Designer and Human-Centered Researcher with roots in architectural design—I craft experiences that elevate the human potential.

-I received my design education from the School of Architecture at Cal Poly San Luis Obispo and worked professionally as an architectural designer for several firms in the Los Angeles area.
-Koning Eizenberg Architecture was the last architectural studio I had the honor to join.
+Formerly an Architectural Designer, I received my design education from the College of Architecture & Environmental Design at Cal Poly San Luis Obispo.
+I practiced architecture professionally for six years, the Santa Monica firm Koning Eizenberg Architecture is the last architecture design firm that I had the honor to join.

 Which buildings did you work on?

-I was fortunate to have worked on a skyscraper, a stadium, and several urban housing projects within the first few years of my architectural career.
+I am fortunate to have worked on a skyscraper, a stadium, and several urban housing projects within the first few years of my architectural career.

-As an architectural designer, I was part of the cross-functional design and engineering teams behind the U.S. Bank (Vikings) Stadium, the Naval Hospital at Camp Pendleton, and a residential high-rise at San Francisco.
+As an architectural designer, I was part of the cross-functional design and engineering teams behind the U.S. Bank (Vikings) Stadium, a residential high-rise at San Francisco, and the Naval Hospital at Camp Pendleton.